 What if you’re in a niche that experiences notable ups and downs in interest and search queries?
 Create a seasonal loop to only pin during a specific timeframe.
 You only need to set up the loop once.
 Once created, it will do all the work for you until told to pause or stop.

-To make the best use of SmartLoop, you should have a considerable amount of content and enough relevant boards to avoid pinning the same few pins all the time.
+To make the best use of SmartLoop, you should have a considerable amount of content.
+Also, ensure having enough relevant boards to avoid pinning the same few pins all the time.
 The same goes for scheduling and Tribes as well.

 I recommend holding off on SmartLoop until you’ve picked up the momentum with your content creation and have built an active Pinterest profile.